 Capernaum Pediatric Therapy will be on-site at Franklin Center during the school day all year to provide therapy based on a medical model.
 Occupational Therapists, Speech-Language Pathologists, and Physical Therapists will work with students in one-to-one therapy sessions and will consult closely with the Franklin Academy teachers and BTs to ensure the carryover of learned skills into the classroom.
 Evaluations and therapy sessions can be scheduled through Capernaum at (952) 285 - 2840.

 PIANO

 For your convenience, piano lessons are offered by Eric Bell during the school day.
-Registration for Piano lessons opens on August 1, 2022, on SmartTuition.
+To register, please fill out the Registration Form by August 28th, 2023.

 CLIMATE FOR LEARNING

 MORNING ARRIVAL